 He has since left Utah vowing never to return.

 As a Mormon living in Utah, my excuse for never converting anyone after my mission was, “I’m a Mormon, living in Utah”.
 In other words, almost everyone I knew was Mormon or already knew about Mormonism.

 But during the summer before my last year in college, I accepted an internship in a city where Mormons are few and far between.
-During that internship I made one close friend who I regularly had lunch with.
+During that internship I made one close friend.
+We regularly had lunch together.
 He was a kind, soft-spoken, gentleman, maybe in his 50s.
-While others seemed to keep their distance (maybe because of my piety toward Mormonism) he didn’t seem to mind at all.
+While others seemed to keep their distance from me (maybe because of my piety toward Mormonism) he didn’t seem to mind at all.

 It was great to have a friend… but it was also a problem.
 I no longer had an excuse.
-I now had a non-Mormon friend who I now had an obligation to share the gospel with.
+I now had a non-Mormon friend, so I now had an obligation to share the gospel with him.
 I was terrified.
-How could I do it without it being weird?
+How could I do it without making it weird?
 I had no idea, but if I were to avoid eternal regret for having missed the moment, I would have to do it.

 So, I bought a Book of Mormon, placed my testimony of its truth inside and kept it in my car hoping for an easy moment to give it to him.